 So, what is a low carb diet?
 A low carb diet is a diet in which you reduce the number of carbohydrates (carbs) that you eat.
 Carbs are converted to glucose to use for energy in the body.
 In a healthy person, any excess glucose is converted and stored in the body to use later.
 It is either converted to glycogen for storage in the liver or muscle cells or it is converted to fat for storage in our fat cells.

 Ultimately, the goal of a low carb diet is to prevent excess fat storage from occurring as a result of excess carb consumption.
 In this way, you allow the body to slowly, yet progressively adjust to tapping into your fat reserves for needed glucose energy.
 This process is called lipolysis.
 When the body breaks down fat that it needs to supply the body with energy, weight loss will occur.
-Therefore, a more basic low carb diet does not push your body into ketosis like a strict low carb keto diet.
+Therefore, a basic low carb diet does not push your body into complete ketosis like a strict low carb.